An Introduction to Floatation Therapy

-As with any practice, the frequency of your floats is a matter of personal preference.
-People feeling particularly overwhelmed in their personal or professional lives might elect to float once or twice a week, while others might be comfortable with scheduling floats around special events such as job interviews, final exams, illnesses, or pregnancies.
+People feeling particularly overwhelmed in their personal or professional lives might elect to float once or twice a week, while others might be comfortable with scheduling floats around significant events like job interviews or pregnancies.
+It is strictly a personal preference.

-Whatever your individual situation, it’s easier to enjoy and appreciate life when you’re calm, relaxed, and happy.
+Whatever your individual situation, a regular float practice will help you live a happier, healthier and more productive life.
 At Float8, that’s the sort of feeling our tanks provide.